 PEA PROTEIN SIDE EFFECTS?

-Pea protein, unlike some other proteins, is actually the best tolerated by the gut and the least likely to cause bloating and other problems.
-But do take into account that eating more than around 30 grams of protein in one sitting is for most people a waste as the body can only assimilate around 30 grams in one hit – so bear this in mind when weighing out your protein powder.
+Pea protein, unlike some other proteins is actually the best tolerated by the gut and the least likely to cause bloating and other problems.
+But do take into account that eating more than around 30 grams of protein in one sitting is for most people a waste, as the body can only assimilate around 30 grams in one hit – so do bear this in mind when weighing out your protein powder.

-Conversely, the protein requirements of a beginner body builder are actually higher than somebody who has been lifting weights or exercising for a long time.
-This is due to the fact that the body gets more adept at recycling protein the fitter it gets, so there is no need to consume or exceed (and indeed it could be detrimental) more than the recommended amount of protein for your body weight per day.
+Conversely, the protein requirements of a beginner body builder are actually higher than somebody who has been lifting weights, or exercising for a long time.
+This is due to the fact that the body gets more adept at recycling protein the fitter it gets; so there’s no need to consume or exceed (and indeed it could be detrimental) more than the recommended amount of protein for your body weight per day.

 Where to buy:-